caspiankeyes/qkov-translator/README.md

 # Overview

 This repository serves as a formal translation layer between frontier agent frameworks: mapping OpenAI, Google and Anthropic's architecture into a unified QK/OV (Query-Key/Output-Value) attention architecture.
-Its purpose is to facilitate cross-compatibility between external agent design innovations and ChatGPT, Gemini and Claude's native scaffolds
+Its purpose is to facilitate cross-compatibility between external agent design innovations and ChatGPT, Gemini and Claude's native interpretability framing.

 The QKOV Translator is designed to: